2011 Egyptian revolution: National Police Day protests

 Opposition groups planned a day of revolt for 25 January, coinciding with National Police Day, to protest police brutality in front of the Ministry of Interior.
 Protesters also demanded the resignation of the Minister of Interior, an end to State corruption, the end of emergency law and presidential term limits for the president.

 Many political movements, opposition parties and public figures supported the day of revolt, including Youth for Justice and Freedom, the Coalition of the Youth of the Revolution, the Popular Democratic Movement for Change, the Revolutionary Socialists and the National Association for Change.
 The April 6 Youth Movement was a major supporter of the protest, distributing 20,000 leaflets saying "I will protest on 25 January for my rights".
 The Ghad El-Thawra Party, Karama, Wafd and Democratic Front supported the protests.
 The Muslim Brotherhood, Egypt's largest opposition group, confirmed on 23 January that it would participate.
 Public figures, including novelist Alaa Al Aswany, writer Belal Fadl and actors Amr Waked and Khaled Aboul Naga, announced that they would participate.
 The leftist National Progressive Unionist Party (the Tagammu) said that it would not participate, and the Coptic Church urged Christians not to participate in the protests.

 Twenty-six-year-old Asmaa Mahfouz was instrumental in sparking the protests.
 In a video blog posted a week before National Police Day, she urged the Egyptian people to join her on 25 January in Tahrir Square to bring down the Mubarak regime.
 Mahfouz's use of video blogging and social media went viral and urged people not to be afraid.
 The Facebook group for the event attracted 80,000 people.

-(Pre-)revolution timeline

-Farouk to Mubarak

-Most causes of the 2011 Egyptian revolution against Mubarak also existed in 1952, when the Free Officers ousted King Farouk: inherited power, corruption, under-development, unemployment, unfair distribution of wealth and the presence of Israel.
-A new cause of the Arab Spring is the increase in population, which increased unemployment.
-The first sign along the road to Mubarak was the 1967 war between Egypt and Israel.

-Gamal Abdel Nasser's defeat brought Anwar Sadat to power after Nasser's death in 1970.
-Sadat undid Nasser's social reforms and dependence on the Soviet Union, predicting its collapse nearly two decades before it occurred.

-Sadat neglected the modernization of Egypt, and his cronyism cost the country infrastructure industries which could generate new jobs.
-He was succeeded by Hosni Mubarak after Sadat's 1981 death.
-With no academic or governmental experience, Mubarak implemented emergency rule throughout his 30 years in office, not appointing a vice president until he was pressured to resign.
-Communications media such as the internet, cell phones and satellite TV channels augmented mosques and Friday prayers, traditional means of mass communications.
-The mosques brought the Muslim Brotherhood to power, and the Brotherhood has pressured all governments from 1928 through 2011 (as it also does in neighboring countries).